 How do you choose a specialty?

-You may be wondering what the difference is between a clinical nurse specialist and a nurse practitioner.
 The two positions overlap significantly.
 Yet, some distinctions separate both roles.

 The National Council of State Boards of Nursing (NCSBN) conducted a study that showed the similarities between both roles.
 They surveyed 1,526 NPs and 1,344 CNSs and found that they both perform the following roles: :